akshithbilla/think-explore-unite/server/README.md

 JWT_SECRET=your-secret-key-change-this-in-production
 PORT=3001
 FRONTEND_URL=http://localhost:8080
+GEMINI_API_KEY=your-gemini-api-key-here
 ```

+**Important:** You need to get a Gemini API key from [Google AI Studio](https://makersuite.google.com/app/apikey) and replace `your-gemini-api-key-here` with your actual API key.

 2. The database schema will be automatically initialized when the server starts.

+**Note:** After creating or updating the `.env` file, restart the server for changes to take effect.

 ## Running the Server